 Self-hosting Matomo

-The first option is to download and install Matomo on your own servers or a cloud service provider like Amazon Web Services (AWS), Google Cloud, or Microsoft Azure.
+The first option is to download and install Matomo on your own servers or on a cloud service provider such as Amazon Web Services (AWS), Google Cloud, or Microsoft Azure.

 This approach offers the highest level of control and privacy, as all data collected by Matomo remains entirely within your own infrastructure.